devmount/neural-network-pos-tagger/readme.md

-# Neural Network POS Tagging
+# Neural Network POS Tagger

 > Part-of-Speech Tagging with Neural Networks for a conversational agent